apache/mxnet/docs/tutorials/basic/symbol.md

 group.list_outputs()
 ```

-## Relations to NDArray
+## Relationship to NDArray

-As can be seen now, both Symbol and NDArray provide multi-dimensional array
+As can be seen now, in MXNet, both Symbol and NDArray provide multi-dimensional array
-operations, such as `c=a+b` in MXNet.
+operations, such as `c=a+b`.
 We briefly clarify the difference here.

-The `NDArray` provides an imperative programming alike interface, in which the
+The `NDArray` provides an imperative programming model, in which the
 computations are evaluated sentence by sentence.
 While `Symbol` is closer to
 declarative programming, in which we first declare the computation, and then
 evaluate with data.
-Examples in this category include regular expression and
+Examples in this declarative programming category include
-SQL.
+regular expressions and SQL.

 The pros for `NDArray`:

 - straightforward
 - easy to work with other language features (for loop, if-else condition, ..)
   and libraries (numpy, ..)
-- easy to step-by-step debug
+- easy to perform step-by-step debugging

 The pros for `Symbol`:

-- provides almost all functionalities of NDArray, such as +, \*, sin, and
+- provides almost all functionalities of NDArray, such as `+`, `\*`, `sin`, `reshape`, etc.
-  reshape
 - provides a large number of neural network related operators such as
-  Convolution, Activation, and BatchNorm
+  `Convolution`, `Activation`, and `BatchNorm`
 - provides automatic differentiation
 - easy to construct and manipulate complex computations such as deep neural
   networks
-- easy to save, load, and visualization
+- easy to save, load, and visualize
-- easy for the backend to optimize the computation and memory usage
+- easy for the backend to optimize for compute and memory usage

 ## Symbol Manipulation

-One important difference of `Symbol` comparing to `NDArray` is that, we first
+One important difference of `Symbol` when compared to `NDArray` is that we first
 declare the computation, and then bind with data to run.

-In this section we introduce the functions to manipulate a symbol directly.
+In this section, we introduce the functions to manipulate a symbol directly.
 But
-note that, most of them are wrapped nicely by the
+note that, most of them are wrapped nicely in the
 `module` package.
-One can skip this section safely.
+One can, therefore, skip this section safely.

 ### Shape Inference

 For each symbol, we can query its inputs (or arguments) and outputs.
 We can also
-inference the output shape by given the input shape, which facilitates memory
+infer the output shape by the given input shape, which facilitates memory
 allocation.

 ```python
 arg_name = c.list_arguments()  # get the names of the inputs